gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ## 1.10 Conditionals

 - Conditionals are used to decide whether to run a task or not.
-In this section, we will be working on "when" condition.
+- In this section, you will be working on "when" condition.

 ### Lab exercise
+- Collect route summary data by using appropriate command based on the router’s OS
 - Create a playbook, p10-conditionals.yml, with the below contents

 ```
 ---
 - name: get route summary from IOS and XR routers
   hosts: ALL
+	connection: local

   tasks:
     - name: collect version info